Probation Condition Vacated for Sex Offender Dating Liberty

 Insofar as Klatt’s challenge, the court acknowledged that the U.S. Supreme Court has recognized a constitutional right to freedom of association.
 Robert v.
 United States Jaycees (1984) 468 U.S. 609, 617.

-By restricting Klatt’s freedom to date and firm romantic relationships with other persons, the probation condition implicates his freedom of association.
+By restricting Klatt’s freedom to date and form romantic relationships with other persons, the probation condition implicates his freedom of association.
 The court thus had to consider whether the condition was “narrowly tailored” to the state’s interest in reformation and rehabilitation.
 In re Sheena K., supra, 40 Cal.
 4th at 890.

 The Sixth Appellate District then discussed United States v.
 Wolf Child (9th Cir., 2012) 699 F. 3d 1082, wherein the sentencing court ordered a sex offender not to “date or socialize with anybody who has children under the age of 18.”
 The court of appeals found this condition overbroad in violation of defendant’s right of association.
 The court explained that “the category of people covered by this condition with whom defendant is prohibited from establishing social relationships is enormous.”
 Probably more than half the people in the United States would be on the “do not associate List.”
 Therefore, the scope of this prohibition was too broad.

 The scope of prohibited contact for Mr. Klatt, the Sixth Appellate District found, was similarly too broad.
-People who have custody of minors would likely be present amount Klatt’s coworkers, friends, family members, neighbors and fellow church members.”
+People who have custody of minors would likely be present to amount Klatt’s coworkers, friends, family members, neighbors and fellow church members.”
 And, more importantly, the condition prohibits his socializing with them regardless of whether he has any contact with their children.

 The Sixth Appellate District thus found that the condition infringed upon Klatt’s constitutional freedom of association more broadly than necessary to serve the State’s interest in preventing further lewd conduct with a minor age 14 or under (Penal Code § 288 (c) (1)).